-Quick but Nourishing Breakfasts for Kids
+Quick & Nourishing Breakfast Ideas for Kids

 The breakfast of champions…that’s what we all want for our kids.
 But with hectic lives and busy schedules, we often fall short of providing those nourishing (but simple) meals that we’ve carefully crafted in our heads.

-At The Mad Table, we’re here to help you deliver vitamin-packed, energizing breakfasts for your little ones.
+I’m here to help you deliver vitamin-packed, energizing breakfasts for your little ones.
 Read on for our tips and tricks and give your kids a head start on the day!

 Kids love happy faces and dried fruit is perfect to put a smile on just about any breakfast item – from oatmeal or waffles to cereal and yogurt.